JyotiDagar/Hack-Together-Teams/README.md

 - To access mindfulness videos and promote relaxation, use the 'mindfulness' command in the Teams chat. 🕊
 - To incorporate light exercises into your daily routine and maintain physical well-being, use the 'lightexercise' command. 🤸‍♂️
 - To gain insights about uploaded images and explore the world through visual content, simply upload the image to the bot. ℹ
+- To schedule tasks and get reminder, use command schedule task and follow the further conversation.